octonews/octonews/ORIGIN.md

-# The origin of Scoop
+# The origin of Octonews

 ## What